Economic history of China (1949–present): Gang of Four, 1974–76

 Mao's last years included a period of general economic disarray as a wave of strikes, factory slowdowns, and worker absenteeism arose in the majority of major industrial centers, accompanied by an increase in crime, including looting of state granaries.
 The rationing system expanded to cover more than 80 percent of staple items and consumer goods.
 However, by 1975 China's economy was performing well according to most conventional economic measures.
-Although the economy was not on the verge of collapse as some post-Mao historical narratives portray, it nonetheless faced pervasive economic difficulties caused by political instability and the consequences of China's develop mentalist model, which prioritized growth in industrial and military capacity rather than consumption.
+Although the economy was not on the verge of collapse as some post-Mao historical narratives portray, it nonetheless faced pervasive economic difficulties caused by political instability and the consequences of China's developmentalist model, which prioritized growth in industrial and military capacity rather than consumption.
+SOE-led investment in heavy industry contributed to economic slowdown in the early 1970s.
+However, it also established an education pool of workers, low indebtedness, and state capital that served as a foundation for the success of the subsequent reforms.